astronomer/docs/learn/airflow-mlops.md

 In practice, following modern model operations patterns when using Airflow for MLOps means:

+- Performing exploratory data analysis and test potential ML applications on small subsets of data in a notebook environment before moving to production.
+Tools like [Jupyter notebooks](https://jupyter.org/) are widely used and run Python code you can later convert to tasks in Airflow DAGs.
 - Using Airflow to orchestrate model training, fine-tuning, testing and deployment.
 - Having Airflow tasks monitor the performance of your model and perform automated actions such as re-training, re-deploying, or alerting if the performance drops below a certain threshold.